Introduction to Teaching Assistant Level 5 Apprenticeship

 Who is eligible for this apprenticeship?

-Candidates must be working in a suitable role relevant to their chosen specialism, have UK residency for over three years, and complete Level 2 Maths and English if not already qualified.
+Candidates must be working in a suitable role relevant to their chosen specialism, have UK residency for over three years, and complete Level 2 maths and English on programme before Gateway assessment if not already qualified.

 What are the specialisms offered?